Davra Storms '19 MQ

 IoT projects deserve specific lifecycle considerations, but they shouldn’t buck every standard you’ve worked to establish.
 Should a given development workflow serve your enterprise well, you don’t need to abandon it, but it’s smart to consider some form of harmonization.

-Eliminating dev process hangups can make it way easier to integrate business systems smoothly.
+Eliminating dev process hangups can make it easier for business system IoT integrations to smoothly.
 If your dev team follows a standard operating procedure for making system modifications, you can solve specific integration problems without as much thinking or reinvention.
 Since the scaffolding is already in place, all you have to do is start climbing towards the target.

 It can be extremely hard to predict the emergent behaviors that IoT systems might produce under pressure.
 Fortunately, you don’t have to practice crystal ball viewing to avoid future bad omens.
 Running more comprehensive tests can help you avoid common errors and understand how systems might interact in real life.
 You get bonus points if you use digital twins and other robust trial frameworks to simulate integrations in advance.